bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Sorry, yes, I completely agree.
 In fact, many times we say, okay, how can we, for example, provide more information to the users, right?
 Because basically a server has a global view of the blockchain while a client has only a local view of the blockchain, right?
-So basically, the client many times can take advantage of information that only the server knows, but you cannot ask the server, hey, can you, could you please tell me this?
+So basically, the client many times can take advantage of information that only the server knows, but you cannot ask the server: "hey, can you, could you please tell me this?"
 Because, well, in that case, you are revealing information to the server.
 So, sometimes you want to say, okay, how can I ask for this to a central server without revealing my identity or my intentions, right?
 So that kind of things is something that, that's why I say that we have to keep an eye on this technology.